mako-framework/docs/04_databases_sql/02_query_builder.md

 ### Dialect specific SQL

-Sometimes you'll find yourself in situations where you have to use dialect specific features in your queries.
+Sometimes you'll find yourself in situations where you have to use dialect specific features in your queries while still supporting multiple databases.
 This is where the `forCompiler` method comes in handy.

 The first parameter is the compiler class name and the second one is a closure where you can build upon the query.